CHTC/dask-chtc/docs/source/jupyter.rst

             http://localhost:8888/?token=fedee94f539b0beea492bb358d549ed79025b714f3b308c4
          or http://127.0.0.1:8888/?token=fedee94f539b0beea492bb358d549ed79025b714f3b308c4

-Note the HTCondor job events are mixed into the output stream.
-This is purely for diagnostic purposes;
-you may (for example) find them helpful if your notebook server job is unexpectedly interrupted.
+HTCondor job events outputs some diagnostic information into this output stream.
+These messages may be helpful if your notebook server job is unexpectedly interrupted.

 Just like running ``jupyter lab``, if you press Control-C,